Judge, Jury and Executioner

-"Judge, Jury and Executioner" is a 2013 single by the rock band Atoms for Peace, a supergroup formed by Radiohead singer Thom Yorke.
-It is the third single from their debut album, Amok.
-It was released on iTunes on January 7, 2013 and on 12" vinyl on March 19.
+"Judge, Jury and Executioner" is a single by the rock band Atoms for Peace, a supergroup formed by the Radiohead singer Thom Yorke.
+The third single from their only album, Amok, it was released on iTunes on January 7, 2013 and on 12" vinyl on March 19.

 History

 Atoms for Peace first performed "Judge, Jury and Executioner" on their US tour in October 2009 and April 2010.
 It was released as a download on January 7, 2013, after its broadcast on BBC Radio 1.
 Fans who pre-ordered the album could download the song free.
 A music video by Tarik Barri was released simultaneously.
 The limited vinyl version of the single, with an accompanying b-side "S.A.D." was released on March 19, 2013.
 A live video of the song, recorded at Fuji Rock Festival, was released on the Atoms for Peace website.

 The song shares its name with the subtitle of a Radiohead song, "Myxomatosis", released on the 2003 album Hail to the Thief.
 Yorke said this was accidental, and that he had forgotten he had used the phrase before.